aseefahmed/akorangi.co.nz/replit.md

 ## Overview

 SmartLearn NZ is an AI-powered educational platform designed for New Zealand children (Years 1-8).
 The application provides personalized practice questions for mathematics and English, aligned with the New Zealand curriculum.
-It features gamification elements including points, achievements, streaks, and real-time feedback to make learning engaging and fun for children.
+It features gamification elements including points, achievements, streaks, virtual pet companions, and real-time feedback to make learning engaging and fun for children.

 The platform uses OpenAI's GPT-5 model to dynamically generate curriculum-aligned questions, providing adaptive learning experiences that automatically adjust difficulty based on student performance (85%+ accuracy increases difficulty, 40% or less decreases difficulty).

 Parents and teachers can monitor student progress through dedicated dashboards showing subject-specific statistics, accuracy trends, and adaptive difficulty levels.

+### Virtual Pet System

+Students can adopt and care for virtual companion pets that grow alongside their learning journey.
+The pet system includes:

+- **Pet Types**: 6 adorable options (cat, dog, dragon, robot, owl, fox)
+- **Growth Mechanics**: Pets gain 1 experience point per practice point earned; fixed 100 EXP requirement per level with multi-level progression support
+- **Care System**: Feeding costs 10 points and increases happiness (+10) while decreasing hunger (-20)
+- **Visual Feedback**: Pet stats displayed with colorful progress bars showing level, experience, happiness, and hunger
+- **Engagement**: New users are prompted to adopt a pet upon first login, creating an immediate emotional connection to the platform

 ## User Preferences